anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 2/README.md

 It is often used for documentation, README files, and writing content.

-### **3. Adding Octopus Plugin**
+### **3. Adding Markdown Preview Github Styling plugin**
-To preview code written in Markdown within VS Code, you can add the Octopus plugin:
+To preview code written in markdown within VS Code, you can add the Markdown Preview Github Styling plugin:
 Open VS Code.
 Go to Extensions (Ctrl+Shift+X).
-Search for "Octopus" and install the plugin.
+Search for "Markdown Preview Github Styling" and install the plugin.
 Use the preview feature to view formatted Markdown content.